-What to expect when meeting with a registered dietician
+What to expect when meeting with a registered dietitian

-You will get the most out of your meeting with the dietician if you come prepared.
+You will get the most out of your meeting with the dietitian if you come prepared.

-During your first meeting, the dietician may conduct a nutrition assessment, which is a lot of questions about what you've been eating, and how you've been feeling.
+During your first meeting, the dietitian may conduct a nutrition assessment, which is a lot of questions about what you've been eating, and how you've been feeling.
 If you've lost weight, he or she may perform a physical assessment, which is examining your body for signs of malnutrition.
-The dietician will also give you educational information and materials on your specific type of cancer, side effects you might expect during treatment and recommended diet.
+The dietitian will also give you educational information and materials on your specific type of cancer, side effects you might expect during treatment and recommended diet.

-Your dietician will be available to you throughout your cancer journey.
-Don't hesitate to reach out with questions at (313) 790-4515 or firstname.lastname@example.org.
+Your dietitian will be available to you throughout your cancer journey.
+Don't hesitate to reach out with questions at (313) 790-4515 or email@example.com.